Conformal Coating Specifications: Guidelines for Design, Selection and Application of Conformal Coatings

 - IPC-CC-830B Qualification and Performance of Electrical Insulating Compound for Printed Wiring Assemblies is more applicable to use of conformal coatings, qualifying the definition, use and conformance of all conformal coatings types.
 It has been designed and constructed with the intent of obtaining maximum confidence in the materials with minimum test redundancy.

 Those using conformal coatings need to recognize the properties of various coating-types to select the kind most applicable to the product and its purposes, for extended design-life.
-Diamond MT focuses on the importance of aligning coating types and processes according to the IPC Standard specifications required to meet clients’ material and operational functions.
+Diamond MT focuses on the importance of aligning coating types and processes according to the IPC standards for conformal coatings required to meet clients’ material and operational functions.